deekshanee/langchain-memory/IDELITE_SOLUTION.md

 ### 🎯 **Feature 5: Multi-AI Provider Support**

 #### **What it does**
-Idelite can work with different AI providers:
+iDlite can work with different AI providers:
 - OpenAI (ChatGPT's technology)
 - Azure OpenAI (Microsoft's AI)
 - AWS Bedrock (Amazon's AI)